shanicetbailey/rces-finalproject/ReadMe.md

 1) CryoSat-2: Dynamic Topography of Southern Ocean - https://rkwok.jpl.nasa.gov/cryosat2/download_topo.html
 2) ERA-Interim: wind data - http://kage.ldeo.columbia.edu:81/home/.datasets/.ERAInterim/.monthly/

-I will try to replicate the figures 5 and 6 (and maybe 7) in the paper.
-Figure 5 shows the seasonal variability of the Weddell Gyre.
-Figure 6 shows the nonseasonal gyre depth and nonseasonal wind curl.
-And if I have time I would like to also try to replicate Figure 7 the sea level difference and change in current speed between Autumn (AMJ) and Spring (OND).
+I will try to replicate the figures 4a), 5a), 6b) (timeseries and map projection), 7a), and 10a) in the paper.

+> Figure 5 shows the seasonal variability of the Weddell Gyre.
+> Figure 6 shows the nonseasonal gyre depth and nonseasonal wind curl.
+> And if I have time I would like to also try to replicate Figure 7 the sea level difference and change in current speed between Autumn (AMJ) and Spring (OND).

 Binder Link:
 https://hub.mybinder.org/user/stb2145-rces-finalproject-ned64d3b/tree